 The following forms of share ownership apply toward the stock ownership requirements: shares purchased; vested and unvested restricted stock units; shares retained following the exercise of stock options; and other shares acquired through any other lawful means.
-Performance based restricted stock or stock units that have not yet met the performance tests are not applied toward the stock ownership requirements.
+Performance-based restricted stock or stock units that have not yet met the performance tests are not applied toward the stock ownership requirements.
+Share ownership of spouses who live in the same household as the Named Officer are counted in the totals.
 All executives understand these requirements, and the Committee may use its discretion to reduce or eliminate future long-term incentive grants, or take such other actions as it deems appropriate, as motivation to meet guidelines.
 These ownership guidelines help drive a culture of ownership and accountability among the executive team.